 Regular and prompt attendance is the responsibility of the scholar and the parents.
 It is understood that absences can occur for a variety of reasons.
 Therefore to assure consistency, Wyoming Public Schools administration will be responsible for determining what type of absence has occurred.
-The following definitions will serve to distinguish the type of absence:

-Absences are excused for the following but absences may count toward Truancy:
+The following absences are excused when called in by a parent but may count toward Truancy:

 - 1. Personal illness/injury

-- 2. Death in the family or funerals with documentation
+- 2. Death in the family or funerals

 - 3. Extreme family emergency

 - 4. Pre-arranged absences

-- 5. Doctor/dental or orthodontic appointments with documentation
+- 5. Doctor/dental or orthodontic appointments

-- 6. Pre-approved absences

-- 7. Mandatory court appointments
+- 6. Mandatory court appointments

-- 8. Religious observances
+- 7. Religious observances

-- 9. Extenuating Circumstances with documentation

-- 10. College visits with prior approval and documentation